 FUNDING AREAS: Healthcare access, obesity, tobacco/alcohol/drug use prevention, education, economic development, community development

-IP TAKE: This foundation was founded upon a health partnership but gives to many causes beyond health.
-Check out its education work and what it’s doing through the local education fund, the Orchard Foundation.
+IP TAKE: This foundation was founded upon a health partnership but supports many causes beyond health.
+Grant seekers should check out its education work and what it is doing through the local education fund, the Orchard Foundation.